remigius42/algebra.ts/docs/index.md

 ## Greek Letters

-Also supports Greek letters, obviously!
+Greek letters are supported as well:

 ```html
 <div>